List of Coronation Street characters introduced in 2000: Jimmy Sykes

-Eve Elliott
+Eve Sykes

-Eve Sykes (also Elliot) is the bigamous "wife" of Fred Elliott (John Savident), she first appears at the funeral of her son Dean (Ciarán Griffiths) in October 2000.
+Eve Sykes is married to Ray (Peter Guinness), she first appears at the funeral of her son Dean (Ciarán Griffiths) in October 2000.
 Eve tries to explain to daughter Linda Sykes (Jacqueline Pirie) why she abandoned the family but Linda holds her responsible for Dean going off the rails and is upset that she left her to be mother to her brothers.

 Eve leaves after Fred discovers that she is still married to the father of her children, Ray (Peter Guinness), and that her marriage to Fred is therefore void.